Three Powerful Films From South Africa, Kenya, and Sudan Showing at Sundance 2025

 Photo courtesy of Sundance Film Festival.

-The2025 Sundance Film Festival has announced its lineup, and two African films are part of the features that will have their world premieres.
-The films — How to Build a Library from Kenya and Khartoum from Sudan — tell stories of history, resilience and cultural identity.
+The 2025 Sundance Film Festival announced its lineup last December, with three African films scheduled to screen at the prestigious festival.
+The films — B(l)ind The Sacrifice from South Africa, How to Build a Library from Kenya, and Khartoum from Sudan — tell diverse stories of identity, resilience, and cultural transformation.

-How to Build a Library and Khartoum at Sundance reflects African cinema's growing recognition on global platforms.
-These two selections bring critical stories of community, survival and identity to a broader audience.
-Both films will be available to watch online, making them accessible to viewers worldwide — a significant step in bringing African storytelling to global audiences and ensuring that these narratives transcend beyond the festival circuit.
+The selection of B(l)ind The Sacrifice, How to Build a Library, and Khartoum at Sundance reflects African cinema's growing recognition on global platforms.
+These three selections bring critical stories of family, community, survival, and identity to a broader audience.
+The films will be available online from Jan 29 through Feb 2, 2025, making them accessible to viewers worldwide — a significant step in bringing African storytelling to global audiences and ensuring that these narratives transcend beyond the festival circuit.

 Film + TV